Jules Sylvestre-Brac

-Jules Sylvestre-Brac (born 18 August 1998) is a French professional footballer who plays as a defender for Swiss club Stade Nyonnais, on loan from Grenoble.
+Jules Sylvestre-Brac (born 18 August 1998) is a French professional footballer who plays as a defender for Swiss club Stade Nyonnais.

 Club career

 On 20 May 2019, Sylvestre-Brac signed with Grenoble Foot 38.
 He made his professional debut with Grenobole in a 0–0 Ligue 2 tie with FC Chambly on 9 August 2019.

 On 31 January 2022, Sylvestre-Brac was loaned to Moulins Yzeure until the end of the season.
 On 1 September 2022, he moved on a new loan to Stade Nyonnais in Switzerland.